shreesha-sur/SSVid-Frantic/README.md

 Forecasting Models: Researchers can utilize this dataset to develop forecasting models for water quality parameters.
 Deep learning or hybrid models can be employed to predict changes in temperature, dissolved oxygen levels, and salinity, offering valuable tools for managing aquaculture environments and optimizing fish health.

-In conclusion, the "Aquaculture Behavior and Water Quality Dataset" is a versatile resource for aquaculture research, offering insights into fish behavior and the development of predictive models for water quality parameters.
+In conclusion, the "Fish Behavior and Water Quality Dataset" is a versatile resource for aquaculture research, offering insights into fish behavior and the development of predictive models for water quality parameters.
 It serves as a valuable asset for enhancing aquaculture practices and promoting sustainability in the industry.